Elissap5100/Week-Two-Work/notes.md

 - " as well as Bentham’s frequently awful handwriting."
     - It seems so simple but I have never thought of quality of handwriting as a major difficulty of transcribing old documents.
 - The data clearly indicates this works quite well.
 It is a risky leap of faith, but it obviously worked well in this case.
 Iw onder how many other archival projects consider this approach but say no anyways.
-- Generally speaking, there were ot as many errors in the transcripts as people would expect.
+- Generally speaking, there were not as many errors in the transcripts as people would expect.
 It seems the people who volunteer for this task genuinely care for the work they do and are interested in the data they are absorbing.
-I am sure there are a few people who have abused this system, but they seem to be the minority accroding to this reading
+I am sure there are a few people who have abused this system, but they seem to be the minority according to this reading.
--
+- I would be really curious to hear any other "success stories" of crowdsourcing that exist out in the web.